 The Federal Government funded the bridge in 1933 as part of President Roosevelt’s effort to use emergency monies for highway construction.
 Completed within a year, the bridge opened the Laguna Cutoff to transcontinental traffic.
 In 1937, the alignment officially became U.S. Route 66.
 The Kansas City Structural Steel Company conceived the structure and F.D.
 Shufflebarger was in charge of constructing the bridge.
 The Rio Puerco Bridge has a 250-foot long span and is one of the longest single-span steel truss bridges built in New Mexico.

-The bridge consists of 10 panels measuring 25 feet in length, each with its top cord at a different angle, as is characteristic of Parker truss design bridges.
+The bridge consists of 10 panels measuring 25 feet in length, each with its top cord at a different angle, characteristic of Parker truss design bridges.
 The 25-foot wide deck is concrete with an asphalt surface and rests on steel stringers.
-This design was selected partially because it was commonly used during the late-1920s and 30s, but also because it was particularly suitable for this bridge, which needed to withstand a river capable of massive flooding that had washed away previous bridges along the Rio Puerco.
+This design was selected partially because it was commonly used during the late-1920s and 30s.
+It was also particularly suitable for this bridge, which needed to withstand a river capable of massive flooding that had washed away previous bridges along the Rio Puerco.